Computed Tomography (CT) Scan

 If CT contrast is to be used during your procedure, it is important to discuss with your doctor prior to the exam.
 Patients that are allergic to contrast material may experience minor rash or itchiness, however, more extreme reactions are possible.
 If you are a patient with Renal Disease or Diabetes, it is also important to discuss the use of CT contrast in your exam.

 Some patients who suffer from anxiety or claustrophobia may experience a level of discomfort while the exam is being performed.
 If you think this may be an issue for you, please let us know prior to your appointment.
-Minimal sedation (changes your mood and relaxes patients – ex. ativan) or conscious sedation (makes you feel sleepy, but you have full control of all reflexes – ex. penthrox) may be available.
+There are some options that may be available to you such as; minimal sedation (helps you to relax and change your mood – ex.
+Ativan) or conscious sedation (makes you feel sleepy, but you have full control of all reflexes – ex.
+Penthrox).

 CT contrast is a special dye used in some CT exams to help highlight the areas of your body that are to be examined.
 The dye is designed to appear white on CT images, which helps emphasize internal structures of the body in CT images.
 It is important to discuss the use of CT contrast with your doctor prior to your procedure.